-- I a large bowl, combine the egg whites, the sugar and the salt.
+- In a large bowl, combine the egg whites, the sugar and the cream of tartar.
 Put the bowl over the top of a sauce pan with simmering water and whisk until the sugar has dissolved.
 Make sure water from the steam does not get into the egg whites.

 - Remove the bowl from the heat and continue to beat the eggs whites with a mixer on med-high speed.

 - Put the meringue in a pastry bag that has been fitted with a very large star tip.